 - Other public resources providing links to the resource

-- Long-term sustainability of the resource beyond BBSRC funding, as well as the true cost of running and maintaining the resource in question, have been considered.
-The proposal should include:
+- Long-term sustainability of the resource beyond BBSRC funding, as well as the true cost of running and maintaining the resource in question.
+The proposal should consider:

-- Details for alternative support plans outside of BBSRC funding
+- Details for alternative support plans, aside from BBSRC funding

-- Clear arguments as to why BBSRC should continue to support the resource, should cost recovery and other alternatives be deemed unsuitable.
+- Clear arguments as to why BBSRC should support the resource now, if other cost recovery and support plans are deemed unsuitable

 Proposals in the following areas will not be accepted:

-- Projects with an exclusive research focus - some elements of research can be included, but should support technological development of the resource to address changing user needs
+- Projects with an exclusive research focus – some elements of research can be included, but should support technological development of the resource to address developing user needs

 - Resources already suitably supported via other means